Tanner253/Daily-Challenges/README.md

 # Daily-Challenges
 The goal of this repository is to store LeetCode challenges solved

-I try to spend 4-6 hours daily on algorithms, i am no pro but i am learning every day!
+I try to spend several hours daily on algorithms, i am no pro but i am learning every day!